What training reveals about neural network complexity: Additional empirical results

 We next evaluate the effect of the NN architecture on the optimization trajectory.
 We focus on the MNIST dataset~\cite{lecun-mnisthandwrittendigit-2010} and train an MLP and a CNN to distinguish between digits `3' and `6' based on a training set consisting of 100 and 1000 images per class.
 For consistency with the previous experiments, we used the same NN architectures for the MLP and CNN as those employed for Tasks 1 and 2, respectively (though both NNs now feature a sigmoid activation in the last layer).
 The networks are trained using SGD with a BCE loss and a learning rate of $\alpha_t= 0.002$.

 Figure~\ref{fig:mlp_cnn_MNIST} depicts the training loss, normalized bias trajectory length, and test loss for each dataset.
 Note that, in contrast to Figure~\ref{fig:mlp_cnn}, here all three measures are computed over time-intervals of 100 iterations (rather than per epoch).
 As expected, when the training set is small, both architectures fit the training data equally well after roughly 20k iterations, but the CNN overfits less.
 By observing the length of the bias trajectory, we deduce that the MLP is learning a more complex function than the CNN.
-Thus, also here, there is a correlation between trajectory length and generalization with the NN architecture that is more appropriate for the task exhibiting a shorter trajectory.
+Thus, in the MNIST100 case, there is a correlation between trajectory length and generalization with the NN architecture that is more appropriate for the task exhibiting a shorter trajectory.

+It is important to remark that the complexity of the learned function is not the sole factor driving generalization (though it is can be a crucial factor all other things being equal).
+Convolutional layers are indeed more constrained and better suited to image data than fully convolutional ones -- thus it is reasonable to expect better generalization than MLPs.
+Nevertheless, our experiment shows that the CNN, beyond having the right architecture for the task, also learns a slightly lower complexity function than the MLP while fitting the training data equally well or better.
+Thus, here we mainly use the bias trajectory length as a diagnostic tool that helps us understand what functions the two architectures are learning.